 While other companies have given up on the modular smartphone dream, Motorola remains committed.
 With the Moto Z3 Play, we've reached the third generation of Moto Mods — a platform that has given rise to a variety of snap-on accessories that work with every model in the Moto Z family, even dating back to the original phone released back in 2016.

 At $499, the Z3 Play offers a relatively inexpensive entry point to that ecosystem of add-ons, which has grown slowly but steadily over the past two years.
 The Z3 Play is also offered at a great price for a phone with an AMOLED display and a superthin, aluminum-and-glass design.
-But none of those advantages quite excuse the Z3 Play's shortcomings, which keep it from being the best value among its competitors — though it gets awfully close.
+But none of those advantages quite excuse the Z3 Play's shortcomings, which keep it from being on our list of the best smartphones — though it gets awfully close.

 Price and availability